JiBrok/jibrok.github.io/_docs/time-in-status/time-in-status-field-jql.md

 * jql - a string with a valid search query.
 For example: "Project = TEST and created < startOfWeek()"
 * statuses - the name or id of the statuses, separated by commas.
 For example: "Open" or "Open, 10000, 10001".
 * condition - one of the characters <, <=, => =,>.
 For example: ">".
+* calendar - the name or id of the calendar.
+For example: "Support" or "1".
+[How to view calendars?](/docs/time-in-status/user-help-info/)
 * time - time string corresponding to one of the patterns.

 <div class="uk-alert-note" data-uk-alert="">